Book a demo

 CPL = Total Marketing Expenses / Number of Leads Generated

 Understanding your CPL will help you to understand how efficiently you are spending money to attract potential customers.
+A falling CPL can signal improved efficiency, but it can also indicate a shift toward lower-intent leads, so it should be assessed alongside lead quality.

 Cost Per Click (CPC)